Build a User Management Page for Subscription Preferences and Opt-Outs

 Opt-Out Status

-There are three special values that represent opt-outs:
+There are two values that represent opt-outs:

-2. .optout_all – This opts the user out of all messages.
+This opts the user out of all messages.
 This option will prevent the user from receiving any true transactional messages (such as password reset emails), which is why optout_basic is typically preferred.
+If a user is opted out using this option, their User Profile will show their status as Optout (All).
+Note: You may see .optout_blast (Opt-out Blast) referenced in the documentation and the UI.
+This opt-out status was deprecated in 2018 and should not be used.

 In order to comply with spam laws and treat your users nicely, you must include an opt-out option that at least sets the user to optout_basic status.
-You can offer an additional option that sets the user to optout_all .
-Generally, offering optout_all as the only option is not recommended.
+You can offer an additional option that sets the user to optout_all.
+Generally, offering optout_all as the only option is not recommended as users will not receive any communication from you, including purchase receipts and password resets.
+We recommend offering a button that applies the optout_basic status to the user.
+The code could look something like this:

 <form action="" method="post">

-<input type="hidden" name =".optout_basic" value="1" />
+<input type="hidden" name=".optout_basic" value="1" />

 <input name="action" value="Do Not Send Me Marketing Messages" type="submit" />